latenitefilms/BRAWToolbox/README.md

 ## Release Notes

+### 1.0.0 (22) - Public Beta 9 - 15th January 2023

+**Note:**
+- There are no changes to the Motion Template, Metadata View or LUTs in this beta.

+**Bug Fix:**
+- Still attempting to fix issues with rendering on Mac Pro's with Dual GPUs.
+Thanks for reporting Jamie Lejeune & [@tangierc](https://github.com/tangierc)!
+- If you also have a Mac Pro with Dual GPUs and have any rendering glitches or issues, please let us know [here](https://github.com/latenitefilms/BRAWToolbox/issues/25).

 ### 1.0.0 (21) - Public Beta 8 - 15th January 2023

 **Note:**
 - There are no changes to the Motion Template, Metadata View or LUTs in this beta.

 **Bug Fix:**
-- Attempting to fix issues with rendering on Mac Pro's with Dual GPUs.
+- Still attempting to fix issues with rendering on Mac Pro's with Dual GPUs.
 Thanks for reporting Jamie Lejeune & [@tangierc](https://github.com/tangierc)!
 - If you also have a Mac Pro with Dual GPUs and have any rendering glitches or issues, please let us know [here](https://github.com/latenitefilms/BRAWToolbox/issues/25).

 ### 1.0.0 (20) - Public Beta 7 - 14th January 2023